Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 That’s where consensus ends.

 The translation for *duḥkha* has ossified as “suffering”, though this definition is rightly contested.
 The word in its literal sense describes a misaligned chariot axle, and so the word is a metaphor for a rough, unstable ride.
-This implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.
+The implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.

 ---